 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

-Right now the Southwest Rapid Rewards® Plus Credit Card, the Southwest Rapid Rewards® Premier Credit Card and the Southwest Rapid Rewards® Priority Credit Card are each offering 75,000 bonus points when you spend $3,000 on the card within the first three months after opening the account.
+Right now, the Southwest Rapid Rewards® Plus Credit Card, the Southwest Rapid Rewards® Premier Credit Card and the Southwest Rapid Rewards® Priority Credit Card are each offering new card holders 50,000 bonus points after spending $1,000 on the card within the first three months of opening the account.

 Or if you have a small business, you can earn 60,000 bonus points with the Southwest® Rapid Rewards® Premier Business Credit Card after you spend $3,000 on purchases in the first three months after opening the account, or 80,000 bonus points with the Southwest® Rapid Rewards® Performance Business Credit Card after you spend $5,000 on purchases in the first three months.

-Aside from earning lots of points from the sign-up bonuses, Southwest credit cards also come with other benefits for Southwest flyers, and new perks were added late last year to all of the Southwest cards.
+Aside from earning lots of points from the sign-up bonuses, Southwest credit cards also come with other benefits for Southwest flyers.
 So if you expect to fly the airline regularly in the coming year, you may find some of them to be extremely useful.

 With all of Southwest’s credit cards, you’ll get bonus points on a yearly basis, starting at your first anniversary (meaning one year from the date you originally get the card) and every year thereafter.
 These points help significantly offset the cost of each card’s annual fee.